Early Netherlandish Painting (Panofsky book): Synopsis

 The book starts with an analysis of Franco-Flemish book illumination as setting a significant artistic standard for future generations in Early Netherlandish Painting after the 13th century.
-These early developments set a path for the later emergence of Jan Van Eyck and his brother which would eventually lead to the accomplishments of Roger van der Weyden in the penultimate chapter.
+These early developments set a path for the later emergence of Jan van Eyck and his brother which would eventually lead to the accomplishments of Rogier van der Weyden in the penultimate chapter.
 The book concludes before any further evaluation of Netherlandish art as would be found eventually in Hieronymus Bosch and Pieter Bruegel the Elder.
-The final chapter of 55 pages is titled as the Epilogue and contains commentary on nearly a half dozen painters following Roger van der Weyden which includes Dieric Bouts and Geertgen tot Sint Jans.
+The final chapter of 55 pages is titled as the Epilogue and contains commentary on nearly a half dozen painters following Rogier van der Weyden which includes Dieric Bouts and Geertgen tot Sint Jans.
 The closing chapter ends with a two page explanation of Panofsky's reasons for not taking up the artist he prefers to transliterate as 'Jerome' Bosch stating that the literature about Bosch is still lacking in the type of insight needed for him analyze Bosch from a perspective comparable to his analysis of artists such as Van Eyck and van der Weyden.
 The printing of the book is usually presented as a 2-volume edition with the first volume containing all of the prose for the separate chapters, and the second volume containing all of the reproductions of the art works as designated by the figure numbers used in volume one.